New York City has a lot of famous things about it, and one of the biggest is its food.

 An early form of doughnut made its way to America with Dutch settlers in the 1600s.

-At that time, doughnuts did not have holes.
 It wasn’t until centuries later that doughnuts began appearing with a hole in the middle.

-In fact, the first hole-making machine was invented right here in New York City in 1920!
+The first hole-making machine was invented right here in New York City in 1920!

-If you want to discover one of the best doughnut shops in the city, the Greenwich Village food tour includes a gourmet doughnut in addition to some of the other dishes on this list.
+If you want to discover one of the best doughnut shops in the city, this Greenwich Village food tour includes a gourmet doughnut in addition to some of the other dishes on this list.

 This shop is known for its creative take - they came up with the world's first Crème Brûlée doughnut!

-If you are seeking the international craze - the “Cronut” (the croissant/doughnut hybrid) you will find them at Dominique Ansel Bakery at 189 Spring St. in SoHo
+If you are seeking the international craze - the “Cronut” (the croissant/doughnut hybrid) you will find them at Dominique Ansel Bakery at 189 Spring St. in SoHo.

 BLACK AND WHITE COOKIE

 This classic NY cookie is a big flat disc with a shortbread base and iced with fondant frosting.
-One half has vanilla fondant and the other half has chocolate, hence the name.

-These cookies are SO New York that they even make an appearance in an episode of Seinfeld.
+Black and White cookies are SO New York that they even make an appearance in an episode of Seinfeld.

 For some of the best Black and White cookies head to Russ & Daughters on the Lower East Side.

-There's also William Greenberg Desserts at Hudson Yards in Chelsea and also on the Upper East Side.
-They sell other yummy treats like their famous almond cookies and amazing cupcakes!
+There's also William Greenberg Desserts (my fave) at Hudson Yards in Chelsea and also on the Upper East Side.

 SOUP DUMPLINGS